1 Juan 5

 No nacemos inmortales (ver entrada for Rom.
 2:6–8) but those who come to Christ receive the gift of eternal life (John 3:15, 5:24).

-(F) La vida.
+(C) La vida.
 En la Biblia se describen dos tipos de vida; la psique o vida del alma que heredamos de Adán y del zoe– or spirit life that comes from God (John 5:26).
 It’s the second kind of life that is described here.
-See entrada para la Vida Nueva.
+The zoé-life is the eternal life of Christ (see previous verse).

 1 Juan 5:13